ericmdantas/generator-ng-fullstack/README.md

 # got any idea?

 PRs are welcome!
-Either commit them, or let me know and we'll talk about it =]
+Either commit them or let me know and we'll talk about it =]

 # license